telerik/winforms-docs/controls/desktopalert/gettingstarted.md

 ---
 title: Getting Started
-page_title: Getting Started | RadDesktopAlert
+page_title: Getting Started - WinForms DesktopAlert Control
-description: RadDesktopAlert component displays a small pop-up window on the screen to notify the user that a specific event has occurred in the application.
+description: WinForms DesktopAlert component displays a small pop-up window on the screen to notify the user that a specific event has occurred in the application.
 slug: winforms/desktopalert/gettingstarted
 tags: gettingstarted
 published: True